jeremyz/godot-stuff/README.md

 ## Godot test project.

  * [boardgame-map](./boardgame-map) map and counters handling using Area2D and _input_event(…),
-   with clouds and shockwave shaders and with camera shake anmation.
+   clouds and shockwave shaders, camera shake.
  * [burning-shader](./burning-shader) burn pages using a shader.
+ * [hrcontainer](./hrcontainer) horizontal ring container, with up or down dragging and selection zoom.
  * [pageflip](./pageflip) flip book pages left or right using a shader.
- * [hrcontainer](./hrcontainer) horizontal ring container, with up or down dragging and selection zoom.
+ * [scene-transition](./scene-transition) very simple scene transition

 ### TODO